Dog Behaviour Help Hub

 The first step is not blame.
 It is understanding what your dog is communicating, reducing the risk of rehearsing the problem, and putting a calmer, safer plan in place.

-Jennie works across Essex helping owners who searched for dog aggression help near me but really need one-to-one support that takes safety seriously, looks at the full picture, and avoids adding more pressure through harsh methods.
+Jennie works across Essex helping owners who searched for a dog trainer for aggressive dogs, dog aggression help near me, or aggressive dog training Essex but really need one-to-one support that takes safety seriously, looks at the full picture, and avoids adding more pressure through harsh methods.

-Safety-first support Positive reinforcement methods Essex one-to-one help
+Safety-first support Positive reinforcement methods Chelmsford and Essex support

 German shepherd vocalising outdoors during a high arousal moment